What is the government-to-government relations requirement?

 Who needs to meet this renewal requirement?

-Whether or not an educator must meet the government-to-government relations requirement is dependent upon the certificate(s) they hold, not on their job assignment.
+The government-to-government relations requirement is dependent upon the certificate(s) an educator holds, not on their job assignment.

 - Reissuance of undated residency certificates